 Rec.
 Risk Area Finding Recommendation Priority Management Comments Implementation Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed On their first day, the new officers come in they are provided with their uniform and are provided with either a laptop or tablet as a high percentage of the initial officer training is currently being delivered via Teams due to the Covid-19 pandemic Face to face training has been replaced with training via Teams for a temporary period of time and only where it can achieve the desired learning outcomes.
 Laptops are not generally issued to student officers unless there is a need for a reasonable adjustment.
 Tablets are the standard issue for student officers.
 The tablets have limitations in that they do not provide access to all required areas, for example Athena With the introduction of PEQF in January 2022, students will be required to carry out their learning in flexible and agile ways using technology for research, assignments and assessment.
-Laptops that can be converted into tablets will provide a better platform for undertaking learning, assignments and access to all systems. sufficient number of laptops for the new officers so that they receive all required training and can complete as much of their training remotely as possible.
-2 Whilst the findings present a preference for lap-tops over tablets, the provision of tablets is suitable for the current student needs.
+Laptops that can be converted into tablets will provide a better platform for undertaking learning, assignments and access to all systems. sufficient number of laptops for the 2 Whilst the findings present a preference for lap-tops over tablets, the provision of tablets is suitable for the current student needs.
 As we migrate over to PEQF in January 2022 there may be a need to re-visit the provision and this will be addressed through the PEQF governance structure.
 January 2022 Rachel Ward Head of L&D

 Rec.
 Risk Area Finding Recommendation Priority Management Comments Implementation Timetable (dd/mm/yy) Responsible Officer (Job Title) 3 Directed e -learning training is used where practicable to achieve learning outcomes.
 NCALT is the College of Policing elearning platform and is predominately used for e-learning across the constabularies.
 There are some old elements on NCALT which are not currently working due to Flash Adobe no longer working.
 LMS is the locally developed e-learning platform and work is already ongoing to transfer relevant training on to LMS where NCALT packages are no longer working.
-LMS also allows for improved data management as enables greater monitoring of training undertaken and for identifying of training due and outstanding. stakeholders to get essential but old NCALT material that uses Flash Adobe, transferred on to the LMS.
-This recommendation was already in place.
+LMS also allows for improved data management as enables greater monitoring of training due and outstanding. stakeholders to get essential but old NCALT material that uses Flash Adobe, transferred on to the LMS.
+3 This recommendation was already in place.
 The L&D Blended learning Manager is undertaking a review and will address the priority learning programmes in quick time (within 6 months) and plan over a longer period to complete the review of non-priority and old packages.
 The L&D business case has two resources on hold pending a review by SBOS on necessity of the third phase of L&D growth.
-30/9/21 Richard Game Blended Learning Manager L&D
+30/9/21 Richard Game Blended Learning Manager L&D developments of its risk management processes.
+The audit covered the third and fourth quarters, an interim report was issued earlier in the year covering quarters one and two.